lingbozhang/intellgraph/README.md

 ```
 ####  Building Using the Script

 There is a handy BASH script (used by the Travis CI) that you can run locally.
-It builds the project, and runs all the tests
+It builds the project, and runs main function.
+Note run.sh takes 2-5 minutes to setup at first run (please be patient)

 ```bash
 ./run.sh